 First and foremost, buy basic colours, as you will need them most.
-For interior sketching, it is better not to use pure, bright colours, but a bit ‘dusty’, ’noble‘ tones.
-What does it mean?
-With interiors it is better to choose colours that people would feel comfortable to live in.
-A typical palette would include beige and grey, blue, olive, and woody tones.
+For interior sketching, it is better not to use pure, bright colours, but rather tones that are a bit ‘dusty’, ’noble‘ tones.
+What does that mean?
+With interiors it is better to choose colours that people would feel comfortable living in.
+A typical palette would include beige, grey, blue, olive, and woody tones.

 You first marker selection might be as follows:

-As you can see, there are seven colours all in all, of which three are grey shades.
-Greys holds a special place in interior sketching.
-They are used in the first place given a background colour to the entire sketch.
+As you can see, there are seven colours in all, of which three are grey shades.
+Greys occupy a special place in interior sketching.
+Firstly, they are used to give background colour to the entire sketch.
 Grey markers differ not only in tone, but also in warmth and coldness: there are Neutral Greys, Cool Greys and Warm Greys.
 To start with, you will need Neutral Greys.
 Usually they are marked by ‘N’ with a number: the higher the number, the darker the tone.

 What brand of markers to buy?

-One of the first questions people ask in my online sketching classes is about materials.
+One of the first questions people often ask in my online sketching classes is about which materials they should use.
 What brand of markers is the best?
-How various brand of markers differ from one another?
+How do various brands of markers differ from one another?

-Up until now, I have tested 4 brands: Promarker, Copic, Stylefile marker and Chartpak.
+Up until now, I have tested 5 brands: Promarker, Copic, TOUCH, Stylefile markers and Chartpak.
 All of them are good.
 These firms make professional quality markers that are perfect for drawing and are non toxic.

 Promarker is also very good.
-They are very similar to Stylefile and Copic Classic.
+They are quite similar to Stylefile and Copic Classic.
 But these are single-use markers, which cannot be refilled.

 Chartpak is markedly different from the markers mentioned above.
 These markers have one very wide tip, that is highly convenient for interior sketching.
 The only disadvantage is that these markers have a rather strong smell of solvent.

-- Before buying a marker, test it in the art supplies shop and find a marker that suits you best.
-If you don’t have such an opportunity, watch videos on marker brands on YouTube – this will help you make a decision about which materials are most suitable for you.
+Before buying a marker, test it in the art supplies shop and find the marker that suits you best.
+If you don’t have this opportunity, watch videos on marker brands on YouTube (f. ex mine is «Olga Sorokina») – this will help you make a decision about which materials are most suitable for you.

-- It is recommended that you keep markers horizontally – this will extend their service life.
+It is recommended that you store markers horizontally – this will extend their service life.

-- Storage and transportation: keep your markers away from the sun.
-If you are going on a trip, pack them into a hand-carried baggage, because the low temperatures in the baggage compartment will have adverse effect on the pigments inside the markers.
+Storage and transportation: keep your markers away from the sun.
+If you are going on a trip, pack them into your hand-carried baggage, because the low temperatures in the baggage compartment will have adverse effect on the pigments inside the markers.